Green Park: History

 The park is said to have in been for many medieval years a swampy burial ground for lepers from the hospital at St James's on its north side.
 It was first enclosed in the 16th century to be part of the estate of Poulteney family.
 It was then, as probably earlier too, partly excavated for the sand for the mortar for brickwork and stone building elements.
 In 1668, this part of "the Poulteney estate", the "Sandpit Field", was surrendered to Charles II, who made the bulk of the land into a Royal Park as "Upper St James's Park" and enclosed it with a brick wall.
 He laid out its main walks and built an icehouse to supply the household with ice for cooling drinks in summer.

 In 1746, Upper St. James's Park was officially renamed The Green Park.
 The park was an open meadow with few flowers at the time but this state may arise from a feud between Charles II of England and his Queen Consort, Catherine of Braganza.
 The oral history says the Queen discovered Charles had picked flowers in the park for another woman.
 In revenge, the Queen ordered that every single flower in the park should be pulled up and no more planted.

 The Queen's Walk was laid out for George II's queen Caroline; it led to the reservoir that held drinking water for St James's Palace, called the Queen's Basin.

 Until a few decades later the park was on the outskirts of London; it was dark and somewhat semi-rural.
 It was known as a haunt of highwaymen and thieves.
 During the 18th and 19th centuries, it was a popular place for ballooning attempts and public firework displays; Handel's Music for the Royal Fireworks was composed specifically for a fireworks celebration held in The Green Park in 1749.
-The park was also known as a duelling ground; one particularly notorious one being in 1730 between William Pulteney, 1st Earl of Bath and John Hervey, 1st Earl of Bristol.